hbkeshavakrishnan/Work-Protfolio-of-FCC/README.md

 * For testing, we used JEST methodogy to test each and every component.
 Testing process completed with all the vulnerabilitites.
 * For Integrating, we pushed our files into github and started to merge files with other teams.
 The hardest part is to look for similar components and again merge it with our components.
 So it takes a lot of time to do that.

+## During Sprint 6…
+* I worked with the team and completed the integration part.
+* Later, I worked on the images, I faced the some issues regarding the images then we formed the group and took all the suggestion from friends and completed.
+* Last day I tried to implement the add to cart of the products but I didn’t finished it.
+## During Sprint 7…
+* I worked on the add to cart products.
+* Later, I faced some bugs in the add to cart, it taken time for me to fixed the bugs.
+* By end of the week I fixed the bugs and worked on place order.
+Solved the bugs in place order.